porridge/bambam/README.md

-Bambam is a simple baby keyboard masher application that locks the keyboard and mouse and instead displays bright colors, pictures, and sounds.
+Bambam is a simple baby keyboard (and gamepad) masher application that locks the keyboard and mouse and instead displays bright colors, pictures, and sounds.
 While OSX has great programs like [AlphaBaby](http://www.kldickey.addr.com/alphababy/), the original author couldn't find anything for Linux and having wanted to learn Python for a while, Bambam was his excuse.

 ![Bambam screenshot](docs/bambam.png "Bambam screenshot")